Most Attractive Lakes in Arkansas for Fishing & Activities

 Only a 20-minute ride from Arkadelphia, on the Caddo River, there is the magnificent Lake Degray.
 Back in 1974, DeGray Lake State Park opened to motivate tourism.
 So, if you want to watch the sunset on DeGray Lake, there’s the Arkansas Scenic Byway 7 on the eastern shore, where you settle for a holiday with your friends and family.

-The initial purpose of the lake construction was to provide power, water supply, and flood control.
+The initial purpose of the Arkansas lakes construction was to provide power, water supply, and flood control.
 Caddo River and Ouachita River used to overflow in the past, so the US Army corps of engineers built the DeGray Dam to control the flows of the rivers.

 4. Greers Ferry Lake